 - Next, access the Settings page.

 - From Settings switch to Forwarding and POP/IMAP tab

 - Just make sure that IMAP is enabled in that page.

 - Good; now open your Outlook app.

-- Choose Manual setup of additional server types and afterwards choose Next.
+- Choose the Manual setup of additional server types and afterward choose Next.

 - When done, click on the More Settings button.

 - From the window that will be displayed switch to Outgoing Server and select the My outgoing server (SMTP) requires authentication option.